It’s very common for a nanny to transport your kids to and from school as well as to activities like the park, movies, or sports practice.

 If your nanny is injured on the job while driving, they then would be able to file a claim through Labor and Industries to get reimbursed for any medical care needed, as well as any lost wages due to the injury.

-If you aren’t sure how to go about doing this, please tune into my video next week where I will walk you through the process of signing up for workers’ compensation insurance for your nanny.
-It’s a lot less complex than you might think.
+If you aren’t sure how to go about doing this, the process of signing up for workers’ compensation insurance for your nanny is a lot less complex than you might think.

 Do Your Kids Use Car Seats?